jupyter-naas/site/site/docs/services/registry.md

 # Registry API
 ---

+## Description
-**Description**: The Registry API provides a comprehensive set of endpoints for managing Docker container registries within the platform.
+The Registry API provides a comprehensive set of endpoints for managing Docker container registries within the platform.
 This API allows for the creation, listing, retrieval, and deletion of registries, as well as access to registry credentials for secure interactions.
 Here's a succinct overview of the available endpoints:

 The Container Registry API is a powerful tool that provides you with a secure and convenient place to store Docker containers.
 This API allows you to create, list, delete, and retrieve storage locations for these containers, giving you full control over what you want to run within our infrastructure.